 Our physical therapists are trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
 Our physical therapist may suggest taking X-rays to illustrate any dislocations or signs of arthritis.
 Range of motion tests may also be conducted in order to discover which of your soft tissues are contributing to your pain.

 Once the root of your shoulder pain has been determined, our physical therapist will design a treatment plan based on your individual needs.
 This will typically include gentle exercises, which have proven to ease the pain of osteoarthritis and reduce the stiffness of frozen shoulder.
 They may also include more specialized techniques, such as ice and heat therapies, athletic training, or ergonomics.
 Strengthening programs may also be implemented as a way to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.

 Raise your arms for the simple shoulder pain relief method.
-If you are suffering from shoulder pain, contact Rebound Physical Therapy today in Boise, ID to secure your appointment and get started on the path toward recovery!
+If you are suffering from shoulder pain, contact Rebound Physical Therapy today in Boise and Meridian, ID to secure your appointment and get started on the path toward recovery!